yan-soon/tp/docs/UserGuide.md

 1. Type `search MA1521` into the command box, press **Enter** to execute it.
 ![Search1](images/Search1.png)

-2. The result display box will then display all the relevant information about the module "MA1521".
+2. The result display box will then display all the relevant information about the module "MA1521", as shown below.
 ![Search2](images/Search2.png)